AppSecure-nrw/security-belts/README.md

 The Security Champion Guild organizes a review every week with one representative of each team working on achieving a Security Belt.
 If the team does not have a Security Champion yet, then the representative does not have to be a Security Champion.

-The weekly is set up like a daily standup in Scrum, where everyone presents the progress of their implementation of the Security Belt activity they currently working on.
+The weekly is set up like a daily standup in Scrum.
+Everyone presents the progress of their implementation of the Security Belt activity they are currently working on.

 This meeting allows teams to get early feedback and to give the Security Champion Guild transparency about the progress the teams are making with their Security Belts.